berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 (without exceeding the maximum size limit).
 No OpenGL command may be split across multiple GLXRender requests.

-For long OpenGL commands (those longer than a maximum X re- quest size), a series of GLXRenderLarge commands is issued.
+For long OpenGL commands (those longer than a maximum X request size), a series of GLXRenderLarge commands is issued.
 The structure of the OpenGL command within GLXRenderLarge is the same as for GLXRender.

-Note that it is legal to have a glBegin in one request, followed by glVertex commands, and eventually the matching glEnd in a subse- quent request.
+Note that it is legal to have a glBegin in one request, followed by glVertex commands, and eventually the matching glEnd in a subsequent request.
 A command is not the same as an OpenGL primitive.

 4.3 Wire representations and byte swapping
 --------------------------------------------------------